top of page

 Heat the oil on low heat in a saucepan and add the onions.
 Fry on low heat till the onions are very soft and have a very light golden colour, about 10-12 minutes.

 Add the garlic and ginger and cook for an additional 2 minutes till the ginger is aromatic.
-Add the pumpkin and cook till the onions and oil cover the pumpkin, about 5 more minutes.
+Add the pumpkin and cook till the onions and oil cover the pumpkin, about five more minutes.

 Serve hot with rice.